15.4 C

 $ find / -size +50M -size -100M

-Sometimes you’ll need to find files within a specified range of size.
-The above command will display all the files you have between the size 50MB to 100MB.
-Change the optional parameters for matching any specific search criteria.
+Sometimes, you’ll need to find files within a specified size range.
+The above command will display all your files between 50MB and 100MB sizes.
+Change the optional parameters to match any specific search criteria.

 41. Delete All Files Over 500 MB